The eigenvalue decomposition of normal matrices by the skew-symmetric part: The eigenvalue decomposition of normal matrices

-In this subsection, we study in~\cref{thm:distinct_singular_values} how to obtain the Schur vectors of $A$ pairs of complex eigenvalues with non-repeated imaginary parts. \begin{thm} For every normal matrix $A\in\mathbb{R}^{n\times n}$, if $\Lambda_k\sin(\Theta_k)$ is diagonal and contains $k$ distinct non-zero imaginary parts of the eigenvalues of $A$, then, for all $V\in\mathrm{St}(n,2k)$ such that
+In this subsection, we show in~\cref{thm:distinct_singular_values} that the Schur vectors of $A$ for eigenvalues with distinct nonzero imaginary parts can be obtained by computing the Schur vectors of the skew-symmetric part $\Omega$.
+Intermediate lemmas are given in \cref{sec:similarities}. \begin{theorem} Let $A\in\mathbb{R}^{n\times n}$ be a normal matrix.
+If $\Lambda_k\sin(\Theta_k)$ is diagonal and contains $k$ distinct non-zero imaginary parts of the non-repeated eigenvalues of $\mathrm{skew}(A)$, then, for all $V\in\mathrm{St}(n,2k)$ such that

 we have